KickoKicko/VGA-Image-Blurring/Final Build/README.md

     - **1**: 3x3 matrix
     - **2**: 5x5 matrix
     - **3**: 7x7 matrix
     - and so on (for the ones that have them implemented.
-Nothing will happen when trying to apply a non-implemented kernel size on a kernel type).
+Applying a kernel size that has not been implemented for a given kernel type will have no effect.)

   - **Implemented kernel sizes**: